invoice-creator/invoiced/README.md

 }
 ```

-Then, in client/src/index.jsx we import the setState function from the action_creators file.
+Then, in client/src/index.jsx import the setState function from the action_creators file.

 ```
 import {setState} from './action_creators';